soIu/rpython/doc/jit/index.rst

 - :doc:`Optimizer <optimizer>`: the step between tracing and writing machine code

-- :doc:`Virtualizable <virtualizable>`: how virtualizables work and what they are (in other words how to make frames more efficient).
+- :doc:`Virtulizable <virtualizable>` how virtualizables work and what they are (in other words how to make frames more efficient).

-- :doc:`Assembler backend <backend>`: draft notes about the organization of the assembler backends